The Truth about “Unlimited Live Streaming” for Professional Broadcasting

 How to Choose a Solution for Unlimited Webcasting

-Now that we’ve cleared things up around the “unlimited” buzzword in broadcasting, it is time to talk about how to choose a streaming solution that is as close to unlimited as possible.
+Now that we’ve cleared things up around the “unlimited” buzzword in broadcasting, it is time to talk about how to choose a live streaming platform that is as close to unlimited as possible.

 Here are a few things to consider to help you choose the perfect platform.